chettrick/stm32cubef4/Projects/STM32469I_EVAL/Demonstrations/readme.txt

  The VNC server module allows to control the demo from a remote machine.
 It is based on the TCP/IP LwIP stacks.
 The background mode is supported.

+ @note Launch any VNC Client or the emVNC software located under "Middlewares\ST\STemWin\Software" to run the module.
+ @note Cannot run both video player and vnc server in the same time

  + Audio Recorder
  ----------------
  The Audio record module allows to record an audio file.
 The audio format supported is